AClain/parl-ia-ment/README.md

   - [docs](https://replicate.com/docs/get-started/python)
   - [pricing](https://replicate.com/pricing)

-# Run an experiment
+# Running an experiment

 ### Select the experiment

 Once you know which experiment you want to run, select and edit an associated notebook to create a run for a specific batch of questions.
 The run can take up to an hour if lots of requests are done within an hour.
-Once the run is finished, you can plot the results using the associated `plot_results.ipynb` notebook.
-Be thorough to report all the results into the associated Notion page.
+Once the run is finished, you can plot the results using the associated `analysis.ipynb` notebook.

 ```
 Available models (based on selected Wrapper, sorted by pricing) :